-The internal measure of profit is AP.
-AP is a measure of profitability which adjusts the statutory profit measure to remove specific non-operating items.
-AP excludes items which are one-off and, due to their size or nature, are not indicative of the long-term operating performance of QLPL.
+The internal measure of profit is adjusted profit.
+Adjusted profit is a measure of profitability which adjusts the statutory profit measure to remove specific non-operating items.
+Adjusted profit excludes items which are one-off and, due to their size or nature, are not indicative of the long-term operating performance of QLPL.
 These items are analysed in section A.4 of this appendix.

-The underwriting performance of QLPL in relation to unit-linked insurance business is included within the table below.
-The data in this table combined with the 'Investment Performance' table (Section A.3.1 of this appendix) comprises pre-tax AP.
+Underwriting performance arises on the CIB product and all business is transacted within the United Kingdom.
+Underwriting performance combined with the 'Investment Performance' table (Section A.3.1 of this appendix) comprises pre-tax AP.